Question about Canon PIXMA iP1800 InkJet Photo Printer

 Remove and reinsert the ink cartridges inside the cartridge carriage to ensure that they're connecting properly.

 With the power off, carefully slide the print head (carriage) to the center of the guide rail.
 You should not have to force it!
 (There will be some light resistance but it should move quite easily by gently pushing on it with your finger.)

 Close all the access doors, plug it back in, connect your USB cable and turn on the power.

-the carriage is out of position and automatically move it back to where
+As it runs through the initialization, the printer should sense that the carriage is out of position and automatically move it back to where it should be.

 Hope this helps solve your problem, I've had other people do it and its worked for them.

 Posted on Feb 21, 2009

 a 6ya expert can help you resolve that issue over the phone in a minute or two.